karservice/kobra/README.md

 by the [python-social-auth-liu](https://github.com/ovidner/python-social-auth-liu)
 package.

+### Permissions
+The default permissions model is deliberately kept simple.
+Any user with a LiU ID may log in with their LiU ID credentials.
+However, the user must be added as an organization administrator before any meaningful queries can be carried out.
+When added as an admin for *any* organization, the user may query for student data and perform discount registrations for all of the organization's events.
+Existing administrators may also add and remove other administrators for the organization.

 ### Build and runtime environments
 Docker is used to build and run the application in a production environment (see the dedicated, private repo for this).
 You can also use it to run in a